 In terms of efficiency, most firms feel as if their IT services are satisfactory.
-Back-up routine, security and disaster recovery- perhaps the most critical services, were those flagged as the least efficient.
-Regardless of this many firms are not currently looking to improve these services and are being driven more in terms of budget than requirements in 2011.
+Back-up routine, security, and disaster recovery- perhaps the most critical services, were those flagged as the least efficient.
+Regardless of this many firms are not currently looking to improve these services and are being driven more in terms of the budget than requirements in 2011.

 To reduce IT expenditure, the majority of UK firms are either investing in virtualisation or are implementing self-service initiatives in the next 12 months.
-Around 25% of the respondents stated that they will be reducing the size of their IT teams, even though in-house resources and team-skill set were both highlighted as areas of inefficiency.
+Around 25% of the respondents stated that they will be reducing the size of their IT teams, even though in-house resources and team-skill sets were both highlighted as areas of inefficiency.
 Furthermore, over 22% of respondents are implementing cloud computing this year to reduce costs.
 Cloud computing is definitely a good solution for firms with low budgets -users can avoid capital expenditure on hardware, software, and other peripheral services; consumption is billed as a utility or subscription with little or no upfront cost.